PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs

 \subsection{Robustness}

-We have already demonstrated the effectiveness and fidelity of \Name in previous sections.
-In this section, we evaluate the robustness of \Name to demonstrate that it cannot be easily compromised.
-We categorize potential attack methods against prompt watermarking into two types: \emph{addition-based methods} and \emph{modification-based methods}.
-It is worth noting that significantly degraded performance will let the outstanding prompts lose their value.
-Therefore, an attack method that removes the watermark but decreases the prompt's performance can also be considered a failure.
+We have demonstrated the effectiveness, distinctiveness, and fidelity of \Name in previous sections.
+In this section, we evaluate its \emph{robustness}, showing that the embedded watermark cannot be easily compromised.
+To comprehensively assess it, we categorize potential attacks against prompt watermarking into two representative classes: \emph{extending-based} and \emph{modification-based} methods.
+All experiments in this section follow the same fundamental settings as those in Section~\ref{eval:effectiveness}.

-\partitle{Addition-based Methods} The adversary introduces contextual information to create interference due to concerns about compromising the prompt's effectiveness.
-For this type of attack, we design two methods: \emph{Redundancy} and \emph{Constraint}.
+\partitle{Extending-based Methods} An adversary may extend the system prompt with additional contextual information to interfere with the embedded watermark.
+Such attacks are simple to execute and thus more likely to occur in real-world scenarios.
+We design two representative variants: \emph{Redundancy} and \emph{Constraint}.